emilhe/dash-extensions-docs/getting_started/enrich.md

 ### DashTransform

-A `DashTransform` is a _transformation_ of one `DashBlueprint` into another.
+A `DashTransform` represents a _transformation_ of one `DashBlueprint` into another.
 Since a blueprint holds both callback and layout information, transforms can make arbitrary modifications of both.
 Transforms can be passed via the `transforms` keyword of `DashBlueprint` and/or `DashProxy`.
 The key purpose of transforms is to make it possibly to encapsulate blocks of application logic, and abstract it away.

-As a simple example, let's consider the case of callbacks that are invoked only for their side effects, i.e. there is no (meaningful) output.
+As a simple example, let's consider the case of callbacks that are invoked only for their side effects.
 A typical example is executing a small JavaScript snippet.
 In Dash, a callback _must_ have an output, so the workaround for this case would be to add a dummy output,

 .. python-code:: getting_started.side_effect